 Safety instructions when working in the NMR area

-Location: The rooms 00.1 to 00.4 (Sanger building) contain nuclear magnetic resonance equipment, which uses high magnetic field technology.
+Location: The rooms 00.3 and 00.4 (Sanger building) contain nuclear magnetic resonance equipment, which uses high magnetic field technology.
 The magnets are always switched on.
 Access to these rooms without prior training or in the absence of trained personnel is not permitted.
 Please contact the facility staff if you need training or have questions.

 Accessing the NMR area: Should an acoustic alarm be on, the oxygen level in one of the NMR rooms is low!
 Exit the NMR area immediately and report this at once to reception and facility staff.

 Work outside hours: Trained users can access the facility but must sign in and out in the log-book for work done after 6pm, on weekends or during holidays.
 The sign-in/out log-book is located outside reception.
 The fire brigade will use this log-book to assess the situation when called outside working hours.
 Outside hours you must sign in and remember to sign out when finished.

 Here are the main risks, how you can prevent accidents from happening and what you should do in case of a problem:

 Risk 1: Persistent strong magnetic fields (the magnets are always on):

 - can affect medical implants i.e. pacemakers, prosthetics and lead to malfunction

 - can erase data storage media